danushvithiyarth/DevOps-Lifecycle-JavaApplication/README.md

 ## Project Overview

-This project demonstrates a complete DevOps lifecycle for a Java application, integrating CI/CD, containerization, security scanning, and Kubernetes deployment with Ingress routing.
+This project demonstrates a complete DevOps lifecycle for a Java application, integrating CI/CD, containerization, security scanning, Kubernetes deployment with Ingress routing, and monitoring using Prometheus and Grafana.
 The application is hosted under a custom domain (danushvithiyarth.in), including path-based routing for /dev.
 The application code was refered from:

 git clone https://github.com/GoogleCloudPlatform/cloud-run-microservice-template-java.git